Petite queens - The stream of holidays may be long over now, but that doesn’t mean I can’t give you the gift of sneak peeks.

 So we knew we had to do things a bit differently, and go against that norm.

-To take the guesswork out of creating petite clothing, we went with a solution that provided two major pluses for us: 1) verifying that our styles will proportionately fit petites, and 2) reducing our environmental footprint.
+To take the guesswork out of creating petite clothing, we went with a solution for our first collection that provided two major pluses for us: 1) verifying that our styles will proportionately fit petites, and 2) reducing our environmental footprint.

 (Quick editor’s note: I should clarify that “patterns” here doesn’t mean your basic stripes and floral prints.
 In the fashion industry, it’s essentially a template with all the various parts of a garment that’s used to cut and assemble the initial prototype.
 It’s at this stage where length, fit, fabric, and design all come together in harmony. *And this is where we’d spin the mannequin around and say “voila!” in a very grandiose manner.)